 Brian Drillinger discussing a scene with Judd Nelson and Lou Ferrigno on the set of The Bandit Hound.

-Mr. Drillinger produced the independent feature, The Bandit Hound.
-He stars in it with Catherine Bell (JAG, Army Wives), Judd Nelson (The Breakfast Club), Lou Ferrigno (The Hulk), Joe Flanigan (Star Gate), Vern Troyer (Austin Powers) and Paul Sorvino (Goodfellas).
+Mr. Drillinger co-directed the independent feature, Extra Innings (2020).
+He Produced the features: The Runner (2021), Bad Impulse (2020), The Bandit Hound, which he stars with Catherine Bell (JAG, Army Wives), Judd Nelson (The Breakfast Club), Lou Ferrigno (The Hulk), Joe Flanigan (Star Gate), Vern Troyer (Austin Powers) and Paul Sorvino (Goodfellas).
 Two other features that he co-wrote, produced, and stars in are Hello Herman starring Norman Reedus, which premiered at the Hollywood Film Festival October 2012, and won the “Award for Social Relevance” at the Monaco International Film Festival in 2013, and How To Go Out On A Date In Queens for which he won “Best Supporting Actor” at the LA Indie Awards in 2006.
 He produced the award winning short film Dos Corazones which won “Best Cinematography” and “Audience Favorite” award at the Malibu Film Festival.

 He is a founder and the Creative Director of Edgemar Center for the Arts in Santa Monica, CA. He directed the show for the first Edgemar benefit event that was hosted by Jason Alexander and included; Michael Clarke Duncan, Sally Kellerman, Chad Lowe, and Hilary Swank.